Botanical name

 Recognised medical use

-ESCOP: Preventive against atherosclerosis, also for elevated blood lipid levels that cannot be sufficiently controlled by dietary measures; supportive for elevated blood pressure; infections and catarrhs of the upper respiratory tract.
+ESCOP: Preventive against atherosclerosis, also for elevated blood lipid levels that cannot be adequately controlled by dietary measures.
+Supportive in cases of elevated blood pressure, infections, and catarrh of the upper respiratory tract.

 Traditional use

 The HMPC has classified garlic bulb as a traditional herbal medicinal product (Article 16a of Directive 2001/83/EC).
-Based upon long-standing use, garlic bulb can be used preventively against atherosclerosis and to relieve cold symptoms.
+Based upon long-standing use, garlic bulbs can be used to prevent atherosclerosis and to alleviate cold symptoms.

 Herbal drug preparations in finished dosage forms